microsoft/rnx-kit/text/0002-react-native-standard-api.md

 approach for how the code for this effort should be created and organised.
-The most likely approach will involve a monorepo (similar to [`rnx-kit`](https://github.com/microsoft/rnx-kit)) where each module will be its own dedicated package; in it, implementation for all the various native platforms will be present (so, we won't have `rn-standard-api/packages/battery-manager-ios` and `rn-standard-api/packages/battery-manager-android` but only `rn-standard-api/packages/battery-manager`).
+The most likely approach will involve a monorepo (similar to [`rnx-kit`](https://github.com/microsoft/rnx-kit)) where each module will be its own dedicated package.
+For now, we will suggest that implementations for all supported platforms be present in the one package.
+We won't have `@react-native-apis/packages/battery-manager-ios` and `@react-native-apis/packages/battery-manager-android`, only `@react-native-apis/packages/battery-manager`.

-This will also allow for different people to work on different modules at the same time, while having a coherent infra to rely on for testing, package/versioning management, etc.
+This should allow for different people to work on different modules at the same time, while having a coherent infra to rely on for testing, publishing, etc.

 ### Discovery